+TKCB recorded regulatory commission expense of \$162.
+This balance was associated with the previous rate case and removed from the account by audit staff as it is currently fully amortized.
 Staff has calculated a total of \$1,538 in regulatory commission expense for the current docket.
 This amount includes a \$1,000 filing fee and \$538 in noticing costs for the instant case.
-The recommended total rate case expense of \$1,538 should be amortized over four years pursuant to Section 367.081(8), F.S., as the Utility did not request a different amortization period be used.
+The recommended total rate case expense of \$1,538 should be amortized pursuant to Section 367.081(8), F.S.
+Staff recommends that rate case expense should be amortized over four years as the Utility did not request a different amortization period be used.
 This represents an annual expense of \$384 (\$1,538 / 4).
-As such, staff recommends regulatory commission expense of \$384.
+As such, staff recommends an increase in regulatory commission expense of \$222 (-\$162 + \$384), for a total of \$384.